 This large-scale development has been the beneficiary of many awards including the American Institute of Architects (AIA) award.

-Much hard work has occurred leading to new and renovated housing stock in Heritage Pine (the inaugural development), Holley Street Commons, James Brown Blvd. and Twiggs Circle.
-In 2017, the next area of development, The Foundry Place, is in a pre-development phase.
+Much hard work has occurred leading to new and renovated housing stock in Heritage Pine (the inaugural development), Holley Street Commons, Dyess Park Corridor, Twiggs Circle and The Boulevard.
+The next area of development, The Foundry Place, is in a pre-development phase.

 In 2014, an extensive review was completed to plan the development of a Heritage Trail to wind through the two neighborhoods that could showcase historic sites for pedestrians, cyclists and motorists.
 The trail would become part of the entire multi-million dollar revitalization of the area.
 Part of the goal is for tourists and locals to gain knowledge of the prominent and lesser known black businesses and leaders who shaped the neighborhoods decades ago and might be forgotten today.

-The newest endeavor in this area is the 15th Street Redevelopment project.
-This is a 30-acre mixed-use and master planned community to be developed by Walton Communities, LLC to replace Cherry Tree Crossing on 15th Street.
+One of the newest endeavors in this area is the 15th Street Redevelopment project, The Legacy at Walton Green.
+This is a 30-acre mixed-use and master planned community is being developed by Walton Communities, LLC to replace Cherry Tree Crossing on 15th Street.
 Demolition of Cherry Tree Crossing was completed in 2014.
-Groundbreaking took place on November 17, 2016 and the first phase is expected to be completed in 2017.
+Groundbreaking the The Legacy at Walton Green took place on November 17, 2016 and the first phase is anticipated to be completed in 2017.